 4) Gulfstream G650 – $65 Million

-Next, the fourth most expensive private jet is the Gulfstream G650 coming in at $65 million.
+Next, fourth on the list of the most expensive private jets is the Gulfstream G650 coming in at $65 million.

 For this price you get an aircraft that can fly non-stop for up to 7,000 Nautical Miles at a maximum altitude of 51,000 feet.
 Maximum cruise speed comes in at 516 knots.
 This makes the G650 one of the fastest civilian aircraft in the sky.